TamTH-Dev/dotfiles/README.md

 ## TamTH's Dot Files

-I'm a person who's very interesting in linux and also in another aspects of this kernel.
+- I'm a person who's very interested in linux and also in another aspects of this kernel

-These are config files to set up and customize the system the way I like it.
+- These are configuration files to setup and customize the system the way I like it.

-Required fonts:
+### 🎃 Required fonts
-. ttf-joypixels need to be installed for rendering emoji
+- ttf-joypixels (emoji)